 How do I evaluate a supplier that is newly reshored or recently expanded capacity?

 Treat it like qualifying any new supplier, but add questions specific to the transition: How long has the expanded facility been operational?
-Are key production personnel experienced in the product category?
+Are key production personnel experienced in the product category, or are they being trained?
 What is the ramp timeline to full-rate production?
-Qualify based on demonstrated performance, not plans.
+New capacity announcements are not the same as proven production capability — qualify based on demonstrated performance, not plans.